kaBeech/advent-of-code-solutions/Day6/notes.md

 5. Add 1 to the counter

+6. Shift the first character out of the holding array

+7. Shift the first character out of the input array and push it into the holding array

-6. Repeat Steps 3-5 until a number is returned!
+6. Repeat Steps 4-7 until a number is returned!